 What it is

 Positron emission tomography (PET) is a diagnostic, imaging procedure that provides physicians with information about your body's chemistry, cell function and disease location—information not seen through computed tomography (CT), magnetic resonance imaging (MRI), X-ray, blood test or physical examination.
-Unlike CT or MRI, which look at anatomy or body structure, PET studies body function or the biology of diseases.
+Unlike CT or MRI, which look at anatomy or body structure, PET scans study body function or the biology of diseases.

 Good to know

 PET scans are used by doctors in the fields of oncology, cardiology, neurology and psychiatry to show various disease states, including:

 - helping your oncologist tell if a tumor is cancerous

 - enabling your cardiologist to screen for heart disease and evaluate damage from heart attacks

 - detecting the early signs of neurological diseases